dadoluca/MemeGame-React/README.md

   - **Purpose**: This is a test page used to generate and display errors for **testing purposes**.
 It helps in checking the error handling capabilities of the application.
 -->
 - **Error Handling**: errorElement: *`ErrorPage`* - Displays an error page if there is an issue loading any of the valid routes in the application.
 It handles also server errors if not handled directly in components.

+## Main React Components

+- `HomePage` (in `HomePage.js`): Displays the main page of the Meme Game application.
+Includes a welcome message, an image, and a description of the game.
+Provides a "PLAY" button that navigates to the game page (`/game`) when clicked.

+- `GamePage` (in `GamePage.js`): Renders a game page with a loading indicator while fetching memes data asynchronously.
+Utilizes `Suspense` and `Await` components from React Router DOM for data handling.
+Displays an error message if meme fetching fails; otherwise, renders the `GameManager` component with the loaded memes.

+- `GameManager` (in `GameManager.js`): Manages the gameplay for the Meme Game.
+Handles game states such as playing, showing wrong choice, showing timeout, showing correct choice, and game over.
+Features include displaying game information (round, total rounds, score), managing timers for each round, and handling user interaction with meme cards and captions.
+Provides modals for displaying wrong choice, correct choice, and end game scenarios.
+Includes error handling for saving game data and displays error messages in a toast notification.

+- `MemeCard` (in `MemeCard.js`): Displays a card with a random meme image and a list of captions associated with it.
+Allows users to click on captions to select them.

+- `EndGameModal` (in `EndGameModal.js`): Displays a modal dialog when the game is over.
+Shows the player's score out of 15, and if logged in, provides a summary of correct matches made during the game.
+Allows the player to return to the home page or play again.

+- `UserProfilePage` (in `UserProfilePage.js`): Displays the user's profile page with their name and game history.
+Uses `Suspense` and `Await` components from React Router DOM for data loading.
+Shows a loading message while fetching game history asynchronously.
+If there's an error fetching the data, displays an error message.
+If the user has no game history yet, shows a message indicating no games played.
+Otherwise, renders `PastGameCard` components for each game in the user's history.

+- `PastGameCard` (in `PastGameCard.js`): Displays a card representing a past game session.
+Shows the date of the game, total score, and details for each round played.
+Each round includes the round number, an image related to the round, and the score earned.
+The image border and score text color change based on whether the score is positive or negative.

 ## API Server